 Ask your breeder for a copy of the vaccinations that are required by law, and follow up with your veterinarian for subsequent vaccinations to ensure your dog's health.

-In addition to Florida state statutes, dog owners must abide by the laws of the county in which they reside.
-For instance, in Miami-Dade County, ordinances for pet owners include:
+In addition to state statutes, dog owners must abide by county regulations (yup, there's a leash law in Florida counties).
+For instance, in Miami-Dade County, ordinances for pet owners state that:

 - Dogs must be leashed in public.